 2. Saving time in recruitment and onboarding

 HR departments are complex, labor-intensive and highly data-dependent, and therefore traditionally lag behind in terms of automation.
-AI can turn things around.
-The judgement of HR professionals will probably always be necessary.
-But thanks to AI solutions, they will have better information and more time, capacity and budget to reach those judgements.
+AI may provide a turnaround.
+It is likely that the judgments of HR professionals will always be needed.
+But thanks to AI solutions, they will have better information plus more time, capacity and budget space to arrive at those judgments.

-In recruitment, an AI application can analyze terabytes of CVs, social media accounts, covering letters and other sources in no time in its search for suitable candidates.
-Additional advantage: AI can judge objectively – and thus without prejudice.
-Although there is a danger in machine learning that prejudices from the past are adopted by the machine.
+In recruiting, an AI application can analyze terabytes of resumes, social media accounts, cover letters and other sources in no time in its search for suitable candidates.
+An additional advantage: AI can make objective - and therefore bias-free - judgments.
+However, machine learning does carry with it the danger that biases from the past will be adopted by the machine.

-AI can also free up a lot of time for HR staff during onboarding.
-New employees often overload HR with questions about pay and conditions, for example.
-AI chatbots can take this over just fine.
-The new employees benefit from this because they get answers much more quickly..
+AI can also free up oceans of time for HR staff in onboarding.
+New employees often overload HR with questions about terms of employment, for example.
+AI chatbots can take over this perfectly well.
+The new employees benefit because they get answers much faster.

 Other applications of AI in HR include: